Blackbird Leys District Centre and Knights Road

 How you can get involved

-Throughout the first half of 2019, we’ll be working with the local community to develop the basic plan for the development.
+We’re working with the local community to develop the plan for the development.
 So far, we’ve:

-- Sent surveys to over 5000 local households on how they’d like to be consulted and informed: results coming soon!
+- Sent surveys to over 5000 local households on how they’d like to be consulted and informed

-- Held two public consultation events.
-You can see the information from the events, and fill in the questionnaire, via the links below.
+- Held two kick-off consultation events in April 2019.
+You can see the information from the events via the links below.

-- Hold pop-ups across the local area to get more people’s views.
+- Held pop-ups across the area to get more people’s views.